mongodb/specifications/source/sessions/driver-sessions.rst

 ClientSession
 =============

 ``ClientSession`` instances are not thread safe or fork safe.
 They can only be used by one thread or process at a time.

 Drivers MUST document the thread-safety and fork-safety limitations of sessions.
 Drivers MUST NOT attempt to detect simultaneous use by multiple threads or processes (see Q&A for the rationale).

-ClientSession interface summary
+ClientSession interface summary:

 .. code:: typescript